-Not to mention that it's a somewhat healthy option for lunch or a light dinner.
-This Arugula Salad comes together in about 15 minutes and requires no cooking.
+Not to mention that it's a somewhat of a nutritious option for lunch or a light dinner.
+This Arugula Salad recipes comes together in about 15 minutes and requires no cooking.
 Sweet Pears, Salty Prosciutto and tangy Goat Cheese make this a salad you won't forget.

 This Arugula Salad is great any time of the year, Summer, Winter, Spring or Fall.